julienmjaquet/web_scraping_tutorial/tutorial.md

     }
 ```
 In the process of extracting information about personalities, there are two alternatives to consider.
-Either the vector contains information regarding the birth (and possibly the death) of a given personality or there is none.
+Either the vector contains information regarding the birth (and possibly the death) of a given personality, or there is none.
 In other words, either the vector contains numbers or it does not.
-We can test for that with the following piece of code.
+We can test which alternative is correct with the following piece of code.
 ```
       test <- grepl("[0-9]",personalichkeiten)[j]
 ```
+If the test is true, we want to execute the first part of the code (alternative A).
+If it is not, we want to execute the block of code in the `else` brackets (alternative B):
 ```
       if (test == TRUE){